 If your request for benefits is denied in whole or in part, you will receive a notice of the denial within 72 hours after the Claims Administrator's receipt of the request for benefits, or 48 hours after receipt of all the information they need to process your request for benefits if the information is received within the time frame noted above.
 The notice will explain the reason for the adverse benefit determination and the plan provisions upon which the denial decision was based.
 You have 180 days to appeal their adverse benefit determination.
 You may appeal their decision orally, by telephone, or in writing by facsimile or other fast means.
-Within 72 hours after they receive your appeal, they must notify you of their decision, except as otherwise noted below.
-They will notify you orally, by telephone, or in writing by facsimile or other fast means.
+Within 72 hours after they receive your appeal, they must notify you orally, by telephone, or in writing by facsimile or other fast means.
 If your request for benefits is no longer considered urgent, it will be handled in the same manner as a Non-Urgent Care Pre-Service or Post-service appeal, depending upon the circumstances.